samthemogul/bitlite/README.md

 ### Starting the System

-1. Start the Python WebSocket server on your phone:
+1. Start the Python WebSocket server on your phone(Using Termux or an equivalent):
    ```bash
    python3 server.py
    ```

-2. Run the Node.js WebSocket client on your laptop:
+2. Run the Node.js WebSocket client on your laptop(Linux-Debian OS for now):
    ```bash
    node server.js
    ```